tony-aw/tinycodet/README.md

 The `tidyoperators` R package adds the following functionality:

-- Infix logical operators for exclusive-or, not-and, not-in, number-type, and string-type.
+- Infix logical operators for exclusive-or, not-and, not-in, `grepl`, number-type, and string-type.
 - Safer (in)equality operators for floating numbers.
 - Infix operators for In-place modifiers for mathematical arithmetic.
-- Infix operators for string arithmetic.
-- Infix operators for string sub-setting.
-- Infix operators for In-place modifying string arithmetic.
-- Infix operators for In-place modifying string sub-setting.
+- Infix operators for string arithmetic, string sub-setting, and their in-place modifying equivalents.
-- The in-place modifying unreal replacer operator.
+- An in-place modifying unreal replacer operator.
-- The tidyoperators package adds additional `stringi` functions, namely `stri_locate_ith` and `stri_join_mat` (and aliases).
+- The tidyoperators package adds additional `stringi` functions, namely `stri_locate_ith()` and `stri_join_mat()` (and aliases).
 These functions use the same naming and argument convention as the rest of the `stringi` functions, thus keeping your code consistent.
-- The fully vectorized sub-string functions, that extract, replace, add-in, transform, or re-arrange, the $i^{th}$ pattern occurrence or location.
+- The fully vectorized sub-string functions, that extract, replace, add-in, transform, or re-arrange, the $i^{th}$ pattern occurrence or substring.
-- The s_pattern helper function for string operators.
+- The `s_pattern()` helper function for the string infix operators.
-- The `transform_if` function, and some related operators.
+- The `transform_if()` function, and some related operators.
 - The `%m import <-%` operator for advanced multi-package aliasing.
-- Most stringi pattern expressions options (regex, fixed, coll, charclass) are available for all string-pattern-related functions, when appropriate.
+- The `stringi` pattern expressions options are available for all string-pattern-related functions, when appropriate.
 - This R package has only one dependency: `stringi`.
 No other dependencies, as to avoid “dependency hell”.
-- Although this package has no other dependencies, it allows multi-threading of functions (when appropriate) through third-party packages to improve efficiency.
+- Although this package has no other dependencies, it allows multi-threading of functions (when appropriate) via `stringfish`.

 Currently this R package is only available on GitHub.